the-rectifier/writeups/HTB/Machines/Previse/Previse.md

 -rwsr-sr-x 1 root root 1.1M Jun  6  2019 /bin/bash
 ```

-We confirm that `/bin/bash` now is a SUID binary we can get root by running `/bin/bash -p`
+We confirm that `/bin/bash` now is a SUID binary and we can get a root shell by running `/bin/bash -p`

 ```bash
 bash-4.4# whoami